binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

        {aPropertyName: 'Some message details'}, logger.emailLoggerFailure
     );

-Also consider hiding cross cutting concerns like logging using Aspect Oriented Programing (AOP)
+As an architectural concern, also consider hiding cross cutting concerns like logging using Aspect Oriented Programming (AOP).

 #### Insufficient Monitoring
 ![](images/ThreatTags/PreventionEASY.png)

 There are a couple of ways of approaching monitoring.
-You may want to see/be notified of the health of your application only when it is not fine (sometimes called the dark cockpit approach), or whether it is fine or not.
+You may want to see and be notified of the health of your application only when it is not fine (sometimes called the dark cockpit approach), or whether it is fine or not.
+Personally I like to have both

 ##### Dark Cockpit:

-As discussed in the VPS chapter, Monit is an [excellent tool](http://blog.binarymist.net/2015/06/27/keeping-your-nodejs-web-app-running-on-production-linux/#monit) for the dark cockpit approach.
+As discussed in the VPS chapter, Monit is an excellent tool for the dark cockpit approach.
 It's easy to configure.
-Has excellent short [documentation](https://mmonit.com/monit/documentation/monit.html) that is easy to understand and the configuration file has lots of examples commented out ready for you to take as is and modify to suite your environment.
-I've personally had excellent [success](http://blog.binarymist.net/2015/06/27/keeping-your-nodejs-web-app-running-on-production-linux/#getting-started-with-monit) with Monit.
+Monit Has excellent short [documentation](https://mmonit.com/monit/documentation/monit.html) that is easy to understand, the configuration file has lots of examples commented out ready for you to take as is and modify to suite your environment, remember I provided examples of monitoring a VPS and NodeJS web application in the VPS chapter.
+I've personally had excellent success with Monit.
+Check the VPS chapter Monitoring section for a refresher.
+Monit doesn't just give you monitoring, it can also perform pre-defined actions based on current states of many VPS resources and their applications.

 ##### Statistics Graphing: